 Novels Set in Rocky Mountain National Park

-Caught me… this book is based on true stories.
-These are the stories written and shared by Isabella Bird in 1873.
+This book is based on true stories written and shared by Isabella Bird in 1873.
 She’s definitely quirky and unique.
 A character not to be missed.

 In 1873, female travel writer Isabella Bird rode horseback through the Rockies.
 The stories of her adventures were published first in letters to her sister and later in A Lady’s Life in the Rocky Mountains.
 She’s quite the character, remembered for being the first woman to climb Longs Peak in a flowing Hawaiian gown.
 Rocky Mountain National Park is without a doubt my favorite park and I believe you’ll love traveling through the Rockies and experiencing life almost 150 years ago with Isabella.